Costa Rica real estate measures differently

 Depending on which country you come from, there is a good chance that real estate measures differently here than it does where you live!

-I am talking now about the way we measure everything in Costa Rica.
-It’s mostly done using the metric system.
+I am now talking about how we measure everything in Costa Rica, which is by using the metric system.

-We advertise construction sizes in square meters (m2) and square feet (ft2).
-The land is listed in acres, m2, and hectares.
+We advertise construction sizes in square meters (m2) and square feet (ft2) and land in acres, m2, and hectares.

 But that is to make it easier on you.
 Most real estate websites in Spanish advertise a property in Costa Rica in square meters and hectares.